eser/stack/fp/README.md

 ### prependToArray(source, ...items)

-prepends new item(s) to an array or a generator.
+adds new item(s) to the beginning of an array or generator without mutating the original.

 ```js
 import { prependToArray } from "$cool/fp/prepend-to-array.ts";